berkes/tddpres/wat/01_wat.md

 > Its core idea is to replace confusing and developer-centric terminology (tests, suites, assertions etc) with ubiquitous language that all participating stakeholders (including non-technical staff, and, possibly, clients) can understand.

 !SLIDE code

+    @@@ Cucumber
     Feature: Search

       So that I can find campings
       As a user
       I want to search and filter campings

       @javascript
       Scenario: Search in title
         Given 1 Campings
         And a camping named "Bij Ons"
         When I visit the map page
         And I fill in search with "ons"
         And I click "Search"
         Then I should see only the camping "Bij Ons"

 !SLIDE
 # Terminologie